voidz0r/voidz0r/README.md

 ### Hi👋

-I’m a penetration tester and repented developer.
+My name is Cristian and I’m a penetration tester and repented developer.
 I love to break things and I easily get excited whenever a shell pops up.
 As part of my development madness, I’m quite familiar with:

 - PHP
 - Python